Skip to main content

 Policies come in different “HO forms.”
 For most buyers, two stand out:

-• HO-3 (Special Form): The standard option for single-family homes.
+• HO-3 (Special Form): A common coverage option for detached residential properties.
 Covers most risks except listed exclusions.
 Personal property is covered only against named risks.

 Other forms exist for condos, renters, mobile homes, and older houses.